blue0316/zivotak31/README.md

 Many people have contacted me asking me if they can use this code for their own website, and the answer to that question is usually **yes, with attribution**.

 I value keeping my site open source, but as you all know, _**plagiarism is bad**_.
 It's always disheartening whenever I find that someone has copied my site without giving me credit.
 I spent a non-trivial amount of effort building and designing this iteration of my website, and I am proud of it!
 All I ask of you all is to not claim this effort as your own.

-### TL;DR

-Yes, you can fork this repo.
-Please give me proper credit by linking back to [AndrewUltimate.Dev](https://andrewultimate.dev).
-Thanks!

 ## 🛠 Installation & Set Up